ussoewwin/ComfyUI-nunchaku-unofficial-loader/README.md

 <p style="font-size: 1.2em; font-weight: bold; color: #d63031;">
 This is an <strong>UNOFFICIAL</strong> test version of the node.<br>
-It may not work correctly depending on your environment.<br>
+It may not work correctly depending on your environment.
-This repository may be closed or archived after the official node is released.
 </p>

 </div>